Mariabba/fma-datamining/README.md

 4. **Solve the classification task on the time series dataset(s) and evaluate each result.** In particular, you should use shapelet-based classifiers.
 Analyze the shapelets retrieved and discuss if there are any similarities/differences with motifs and/or shapelets.

+## Module 4 - Sequential Patterns and Advanced Clustering
+1. Sequential Pattern Mining: Convert the time series into a discrete format (e.g., by using SAX) and extract the most frequent sequential patterns (of at least length 3/4) using different values of support, then discuss the most interesting sequences.
+2. Advanced Clustering: On a dataset already prepared for one of the previous tasks in Module 1 or Module 2, run at least one clustering algorithm presented in the advanced clustering lectures (e.g. X-Means, Bisecting K-Means, OPTICS).
+Discuss the results that you find analyzing the clusters and reporting external validation measures (e.g SSE, silhouette).
+3. Transactional Clustering: By using categorical features, or by turning a dataset with continuous variables into a dataset with categorical variables (e.g. by using binning), run at least one clustering algorithm presented in the transactional clustering lectures (e.g. K-Modes, ROCK).
+Discuss the results that you find analyzing the clusters and reporting external validation measures (e.g SSE, silhouette).
+## Module 5 - Explainability (optional)
+1. Try to use one or more explanation methods (e.g., LIME, LORE, SHAP, etc.) to illustrate the reasons for the classification in one of the steps of the previous tasks.

 # Usage